MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/troubleshoot-credssp.md

 > Applies to Azure Stack HCI, version v20H2

-Some Windows PowerShell scripts for Azure Stack HCI use Windows Remote Management (WinRM), which does not allow credential delegation by default.
+Some Azure Stack HCI operations use Windows Remote Management (WinRM), which doesn't allow credential delegation by default.
 To allow delegation, the computer needs to have Credential Security Support Provider (CredSSP) enabled temporarily.
 CredSSP is a security support provider that allows a client to delegate credentials to a target server for remote authentication.
 Enabling CredSSP is a degraded security posture, and in most circumstances should be disabled after the task or operation is completed.

 Some tasks that require CredSSP to be enabled include: